-The recipient may not obligate, expend, or draw down any award funds for indirect costs, unless and until either (1) the recipient submits to OVW a current, federally-approved indirect cost rate agreement, or (2) the recipient determines that it is eligible under the Part 200 Uniform Requirements to use the "de minimis" indirect cost rate described in 2 C.F.R.
-200.414(f), and advises OVW in writing of both its eligibility and its election.
+The subgrantee may not obligate, expend, or draw down any award funds for indirect costs, unless and until either (1) the subgrantee submits to DCJS a current, federally-approved indirect cost rate agreement, or (2) the subgrantee determines that it is eligible under the Part 200 Uniform Requirements to use the "de minimis" indirect cost rate described in 2 C.F.R.
+200.414(f), and advises DCJS in writing of both its eligibility and its election.